commercetools/nodejs/docs/sdk/api/sdkMiddlewareHttp.md

 11. `maxDelay` _(Number)_: The maximum duration (milliseconds) to wait before retrying, useful if the delay time grew exponentially more than reasonable
 12. `retryOnAbort` _(Boolean)_: Configure the client to retry an aborted request or not.
 Defaults to false.
 13. `fetch` _(Function)_: A `fetch` implementation which can be e.g. `node-fetch` or `unfetch` but also the native browser `fetch` function
-14. `timeout` _(Number)_: Request/response timeout in ms. Must have globally available or passed in `AbortController`
+14. `timeout` _(Number)_: Request/response timeout in ms. Must be globally available or passed in `AbortController`
-15. `abortController` or `getAbortController` depending on you chose to handle the timeout (_abortController_): This property accepts the `AbortController` instance.
-Could be [abort-controller](https://www.npmjs.com/package/abort-controller) or globally available one.
+15. `abortController` or `getAbortController` depending on what you chose to handle the timeout (_abortController_): This property accepts the `AbortController` instance.
+Could be [abort-controller](https://www.npmjs.com/package/abort-controller) or a globally available one.

 #### Retrying requests